Affordable housing needs a whole new approach

 Attorney John Fitch has taken on the cases of two women who were raped.
 One was 15 years old when raped, and the other was 11.
 The juries awarded $3.5 million and $20 million, respectively, in the two cases for the trauma these women suffered and still suffer.

-But state law caps the damages a plaintiff can recover in a personal injury action, and the very ...
+But state law caps the damages a plaintiff can recover in a personal injury action, and the ...

 Continue Reading →